Patrick Dollan

 Sir Patrick Joseph Dollan (3 April 1885 – 30 January 1963) and his wife, Agnes, Lady Dollan (née Moir; 16 August 1887 – 16 July 1966) were Glasgow activists in the Scottish Independent Labour Party.
-During the First World War they campaigned against the Munitions of War Act of 1915 which suspended trade unionists' rights for the duration of hostilities.
+During the First World War they campaigned against the Munitions of War Act 1915 which suspended trade unionists' rights for the duration of hostilities.

 Early years

 Born in Baillieston, Lanarkshire on 3 April 1885 of Irish descent and raised Roman Catholic, Dollan attended St Bridget's elementary school until he was ten years old.
 He later joined his father working as a miner at Clydeside Colliery in 1900.
 He married Agnes Moir, a Protestant, in 1912.
 She was a suffragette and a staunch pacifist during World War I.